pi-star-2025/pi_star/end_of_time.md

 Same with humans

-They will go humans to cloud angels
+They will go from humans to cloud angels

 To starmind angels that live forever